 This page includes the following functions:

 Delete: Immediately removes a virtual service from Vantage.
 This will terminate all existing connections, delete the configuration of the virtual service, and place the pools used by that virtual service into an unused state.
 When deleting, a secondary prompt will ask to remove the pool at the same time or leave it intact.
 The SEs hosting the virtual service may be eligible for deletion if they are no longer in use.
-Note that an object cannot be un-deleted.
+Note that an object cannot be restored.

 The table on this page contains the following information for each virtual service.
 The columns are customizable, so the exact view may be different.